couchbase/kubernetes/README.md

 Sync Gateway is a server-side component for Couchbase Mobile which provides a REST API in front of Couchbase Server, which Couchbase Lite enabled mobile apps connect to in order to sync their data.

 It provides a good example of setting up an application tier on top of Couchbase Server.
-If you were creating a tier of webservers that used a Couchbase SDK to store data in Couchbase Server, you're architecture would be very similar to this.
+If you were creating a tier of webservers that used a Couchbase SDK to store data in Couchbase Server, your architecture would be very similar to this.

 To kick off a Sync Gateway replica set, run: